From the Czech Republic to Italy, these national parks are the perfect places to kickstart your mindfulness journey.

-Spending time among nature has been proven on countless occasions to work wonders for our mental wellbeing.
-It’s not a fix-all solution, but it definitely does help to get out in the fresh air if you can.
+Seeking peace in the New Year?
+Spending time in nature has been proven to work wonders for our mental wellbeing.
+It’s not a fix-all solution, but it definitely does help to get out in the fresh air.

-Long walks, taking in our surroundings, and caring for your local plant and animal environments are all low-effort, high-impact ways we can spare a little time to remove ourselves from everyday distractions.
-This has never been more important than throughout the pandemic.
+Long walks, taking in your surroundings, and caring for your local plant and animal environments are all low-effort, high-impact ways to remove yourself from everyday distractions.

 In turn, we unlock parts of our brain we often forget to nurture, and reap the benefits, while being reminded of how beautiful and simple things can be.

-A new survey commissioned by Money.co.uk has revealed that Europe is actually home to six of the world’s best national parks for mindfulness.
+A Money.co.uk survey revealed that Europe is home to six of the world’s best national parks for mindfulness.

-Founded a mere 21 years ago, the Bohemian Switzerland National Park was built with the purpose of preserving the region’s flora and fauna that had suffered greatly over decades due to human impact.
+Founded 22 years ago, the Bohemian Switzerland National Park was built with the purpose of preserving the region’s flora and fauna that had suffered greatly over decades due to human impact.

 The park is now one of the Czech Republic’s go-to spots for the reintroduction of animal species that used to live there - take the return of the salmon back to the Kamenice River, for example.

-A trip here is now a colourful one, with lush greenery contrasting sands, rocks, and clear, clean waters.
+A trip here is now a colourful one, with lush greenery contrasting sand, rocks, and clear waters.

-The Kamenice is one of 16 rivers and lakes delicately strewn across the park underneath canyon’s that prove to be consistently popular with hikers travelling in to unwind from the busy city life of nearby Prague.
+The Kamenice is one of 16 rivers and lakes delicately strewn among the park's canyons, which are popular with hikers travelling in to unwind from city life in nearby Prague.

-5) Crisp, cool waters at the Plitvice Lakes, Croatia
+5. Dip in the crisp, cool waters of Plitvice Lakes, Croatia

 Tumbling tiers of pools, four different hiking trails and thousands of plant species make it hard to run out of sights to appreciate.